theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 Ok.

-Now, let's refine each one of them using the program `anvi-refine`.
+Now, let's refine each one of them using the program `anvi-refine` (this is the second way to invoke the interface; it is mostly used to work on a single bin within a collection).

 We shall start with the `Bin_01`:

 ```
-anvi-refine -c co-assembly.db  -p SAMPLES-MERGED/PROFILE.db -C tom -b Bin_01
+anvi-refine -c MEGAHIT_2500nt_CONTIGS.db  -p SAMPLES-MERGED/PROFILE.db -C TOM_5_BINS -b Bin_01
 ```

 Which should load this figure: